Eshita-Badhe/My-Portfolio/README.md

 ---

-Let me know if you'd like this customized with your actual project links or [screenshot preview]("https://github.com/Eshita-Badhe/My-Portfolio/blob/main/images/preview.png").
+Let me know if you'd like this customized with your actual project links